 Death of Robert A. Taft

-Taft attempted to enlist in the Army when the US entered World War I, but he was turned away for his poor eyesight.
-So he then joined the legal team at the Food and Drug Administration where he met and looked up to Herbert Hoover.
+Taft attempted to enlist in the Army when the US entered World War I, but was turned away for his poor eyesight.
+So he then joined the legal team at the Food and Drug Administration where he met Herbert Hoover.
 In 1918, he went to Paris to serve as legal adviser to the American Relief Administration.
 Returning to America, he campaigned for Hoover for president and opened a law office with his brother.
-He was then elected to the Ohio House of Representatives where he served as Speaker of the House.
+He was then elected to the Ohio House of Representatives, where he served as speaker of the House.
 Taft then served in the Ohio Senate.

 Taft was elected to the US Senate in 1938 and was re-elected twice.
 In the Senate, Taft led the opposition to Roosevelt’s New Deal.
 He believed it was inefficient and wasteful and thought that businesses should recover on their own without the help of the government.
 While he was largely conservative, he did support public housing programs and providing federal aid to fund public schools.